We all loved the Disney Renaissance of the 90s, and it seems as though they’re back!

 2. Frozen (2013)

-I’ll admit it: I love the shit out of this movie.
+I’ll admit it: I loved the shit out of this movie when I’d first watched it.
 I thought the animation was astounding, the characters were (mostly) well rounded, and the story was easy to follow with little complications.
 And it was touching as hell.

 Love it or hate it, Let It Go did what I haven’t seen any other Disney song in the past 20 years do.
 It was unstoppable; everyone and anyone knows the lyrics to this song, and it’s only been around for 3.5 years.
 Not to mention, the scene where it’s sung is truly a powerful one.